sigmod/sqlpp/document.md

   * Schema-free, the query language does not assume the existence of a fixed schema for any data it processes;
   * Correlated from terms, a right-side from term expression can refer to variables defined by from terms on its left;
   * Powerful Group By, in addition to a fixed set of aggregations as in standard SQL, groups created by the Group By clause are directly usable in nested queries.
+  * Generalized select clause, a select clause can return any collections, while in SQL-92, a select clause has to return a collection of records.

 ## <a id="DDL_and_DML_Statements">3.
 DDL and DML Statements</a>